Cold Showers and Baths

 Swimming is a great sport, and helps millions of people enjoy their bodies and keep fit.

-But too long in wet conditions, hot or cold, can produce a syndrome in Chinese medicine called DAMP.
+But too long in wet conditions, hot or cold, (or even just sitting too long in a wet bathing costume) can produce a syndrome in Chinese medicine called DAMP.

 Nobody wants Damp.
 Look it up!